gsk2gg/gsk-k8s/README-terraform.md

 ## Terraform LifeCycle
 ### https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/infrastructure-as-code
-`Scope` - Identify the infrastructure for your project.
+- `Scope` - Identify the infrastructure for your project.

-`Author` - Write the configuration for your infrastructure.
+- `Author` - Write the configuration for your infrastructure.

-`Initialize` - Install the plugins Terraform needs to manage the infrastructure.
+- `Initialize` - Install the plugins Terraform needs to manage the infrastructure.

-`Plan` - Preview the changes Terraform will make to match your configuration.
+- `Plan` - Preview the changes Terraform will make to match your configuration.

-`Apply` - Make the planned changes.
+- `Apply` - Make the planned changes.

+## Example Commands:
+- terraform init
+- terraform apply
+- terraform fmt
+- terraform validate
+- terraform show